istio/istio.io/content/en/docs/setup/install/operator/index.md

 to run the above command.
 {{< /tip >}}

+Make a copy of the `example-istiocontrolplane` CR and save it in a file named `example-istiocontrolplane-1-8-1.yaml`.
-Copy the `IstioOperator` CR named `example-istiocontrolplane` from the cluster as `example-istiocontrolplane-1-8-1.yaml`, update the `IstioOperator` CR name to `example-istiocontrolplane-1-8-1` and add `revision: 1-8-1` to `IstioOperator` CR, the updated `IstioOperator` CR should resemble the following snippet:
+Change the name to `example-istiocontrolplane-1-8-1` and add `revision: 1-8-1` to the CR.
+Your updated `IstioOperator` CR should look something like this:

 {{< text bash >}}
 $ cat example-istiocontrolplane-1-8-1.yaml